leonardosblang/leonardosblang/README.md

 ## About Me :earth_americas:
 I am currently attending college at Inatel (Instituto Nacional de Telecomunicações).
 I am studying Software Engineering and i am at the 7th semester.
 ## Experience :mortar_board:
-I have experience in the following programming languages: Java, Python, C++, C# ,Solidity, Lua, CSS.
+I have experience in the following programming languages: Java, Python, C++, C# ,Solidity, Lua, Rust, Basic.
 I also have experience in SQL and NoSQL.
 <br />
 Some of the programs I am used to work with are : Office Package(Excel,Word,PowerPoint), MongoDB (for NoSQL), MySQL ( for SQL), Visual Studio Code , HxD ( for HEX editing) and many more other programs.